Chapter 1 : All Our Yesterdays

 “You will remember this when you’re lying face down, feeling life sink out of you,” her mother says as she combs her hair.
-“Life isn’t fair and it’s gone too fast - you do not
+“Life isn’t fair and it’s gone too fast - you do not have time.”

 Dorcas laughs, “You’re always so chipper, Mother dearest.”